livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. Arithmetic using exponents in bash

 12. Binary to decimal conversion

+13. A script that prints all possible combinations of two letters, except oo